Robert Jacomb-Hood: 1860–1869: Full-time private practice

-In the late 1860s Jacomb-Hood also engaged in civil engineering works not directly related to the railways; in 1867, he helped to complete the ironwork on the roof of the National Gallery building in London alongside his partner William Jacomb.
-The pair were then tasked by the War Office (now the Ministry of Defence) in 1868 to plan repairs to the Portcreek Viaduct near Portsmouth, Hampshire; the works were then carried out during the following year.
+In the late 1860s Jacomb-Hood also engaged in civil engineering works not directly related to the railways; in 1867, he helped Robert Smirke to complete the ironwork on the roof of the National Gallery building in London alongside his partner William Jacomb.
+The pair were then tasked by the War Office (now the Ministry of Defence) in 1868 to plan repairs to the Portcreek Viaduct near Portsmouth, Hampshire; the works were carried out the following year.
 In December 1868, Jacomb-Hood also helped with the inspection of the harbour at St Just in Penwith, Cornwall.

 In May 1869, Jacomb-Hood was given the title of Consulting Engineer at the LB&SCR in order for him to assist his successor, Frederick Banister, in his work; Jacomb-Hood then worked on once again reorganising the engineering department at the railway.
-In December 1869, William Jacomb was hired as the Resident Engineer of the London and South Western Railway, because of which their partnership was dissolved on 31 December 1869 by mutual consent; he would hold this position from the start of 1870 until 1887.
+In December 1869, William Jacomb was hired as the Resident Engineer of the London and South Western Railway, as a result of which their partnership was dissolved on 31 December by mutual consent; he would hold this position from the start of 1870 until 1887.
 Combined with the death of his wife the same year (see § Personal life), this motivated Jacomb-Hood to end full time practice and enter semi-retirement, moving to a smaller office in Westminster.